Games like Stuck in the Mud are ideal to introduce to kids because they are simple to set up and understand and keep them active.

 Is there a version of the Stuck in the Mud game that doesn’t need teams?

 Absolutely, Stuck in the Mud doesn’t require teams to play.

 An idea would be to have just one player being the ‘tagger’ and seeing how many players they can get ‘Stuck in the Mud’ within a timeframe.

 The winner is the player who manages to tag the most number of players.

 Alternative Games to Stuck in the Mud Game

 The Stuck in the Mud game is an ideal way to get your kids active.

 If you’re looking for more games to play on a family outing that will encourage your kids to be active, have a look at the rules to Kan-Jam.

 This is a game that involves throwing a flying disc into a ‘trash can’ and is a perfect outdoor game.

-Alternatively, if you’re looking for an outdoor game that requires barely any setup, then have a look at our rules to Four Square.
-It is an ideal game to play alongside ‘Stuck in the Mud’.
+Alternatively, if you’re looking for more outdoor games that require barely any setup, then have a look at our rules to Four Square or our list of 15 Fun Scavenger Hunt Games and 18 Hand Clapping Games.